Frequently Asked Questions

 Do I need to identify a faculty mentor to apply to the program?

 Completing a research thesis is not required as part of the program, therefore the identification of a faculty mentor is not required prior to applying to the program.
-Students may be placed with a faculty mentor as desired to provide guidance throughout the program, but this will occur after acceptance into the program.
+The MSND Program Director and Assistant Director serve as the faculty advisors for all MSND students.

 Are graduate assistantships available?

-Due to the vigorous nature of the program there are typically no graduate assistantships assigned to students enrolling into this program.
+Part-time graduate assistantships may be available to Track One students on a limited basis in the first two semesters of the program.
+Availability of assistantships varies year to year and is not guaranteed.
 Students are encouraged to apply for financial aid as needed.
 Students should not apply to the program with the goal of receiving an assistantship.

 Is it feasible to work on the side during the program?